 The CSA didn’t happen in Scott Valley, but I managed to get a job right away working as an administrative assistant to a lovely woman who put on conferences for the California Department of Education.
 Her office was right in down town Etna (a small idyllic mountain town of only 750 people), and I found a great little house to rent a few blocks away.

 A few years into this job, I joined up with a friend and his partner to start up a health food store in Etna called Great Scott Natural Foods.
 It was a good thing we did this, because the job with the Department of Education died due to lack of funding a year after the store got going–by then I was able to make a living from it.
 I loved co-owning the health food store.
-I met all kinds of health conscious people, and learn a lot about herbs and alternative healing.
+I met all kinds of health-conscious people, and learn a lot about herbs and alternative healing.
 In 1998, after four years of existence, the store burned down in a fire that took out several shops and apartments in town.
 Fortunately, we did have insurance.

 My home in Etna was a sweet little house on 3/4 of an acre that I originally rented but later purchased.
 When not working, I meditated, grew an abundant garden, played the guitar on occasion, had a few relationships (one to a Native American man who introduced me to their ways) and started learning about Permaculture—the efficient and sustainable system of food production and ecological living.
 I took a Permaculture Design Certification course at the Lost Valley Permaculture Institute in Oregon, gained the consultant certification, and started applying what I learned to where I lived.

 I was content, but felt I needed more stimulation spiritually and socially, so I moved to Mount Shasta for a few years and explored a smorgasbord of spiritual teachings.
 At this time, I also became interested in massage therapy and went to school at Heartwood Institute to become a deep tissue massage therapist.
-I worked in a doctor’s office and at home, and it was through my massage work that I met the man I would marry.
+I worked in a doctor’s office and at home, and it was through my massage work that I met the man I later married.

 My future husband and I moved back to my house in Etna (which I had rented out while in Mt.
 Shasta) and lived there for the duration of our relationship and were married in 2007.
 It was an intense and stressful relationship, but one gift I gained from it was a renewed appreciation for music.
 My husband was Scottish; he introduced me to some wonderful Celtic music, taught me how to play the tin whistle and the bodhrán (the Celtic drum), and most of all, stirred my passion for the fiddle.